 “Preparing a child for kindergarten helps that child succeed in school,” said Dust.
 “Making the most of a toddler’s extraordinary ability to learn is critical.”

-Congratulations to these two faculty members honored at a local Scholar Athlete Luncheon for their impact on the lives of Elementary Education students Aaron Ertel and Katie Shaw beyond the reach of the classroom.
+Honored at a local Scholar Athlete Luncheon for their impact on the lives of Elementary Education students Aaron Ertel and Katie Shaw beyond the reach of the classroom.

 Recently published an article in PDS Partners, titled “A Recipe for Urban Literacy Success: Using a School Librarian and a Professor".
 Please view article here.